-Discussion with the individual(s) involved in action, activity, or behaviour
+Discussion with the individual(s) considered to be involved in action, activity, or behaviour

-One of the first steps that should be taken when there is a clear individual(s) identified as partaking in the action, activity or behaviour that is causing distress, frustration or upset to another individual, is to have a conversation with them around this to raise awareness.
+One of the first steps that should be taken when there is an identified individual(s) considered to be involved in partaking in the action, activity or behaviour that is causing distress, frustration or upset to another individual, is to have a conversation with them around this to raise awareness.
 This allows for open dialogue to discuss the issue and explain the impact it is having on those affected.
 The approach allows awareness to be raised and can be sufficient for understanding and compromise to be reached to resolve things.
-This can involve a visit to the property by the Housing Officer if necessary.
+This can involve a visit to the property by a Loretto Housing staff member, likely to be the Housing Officer, if necessary.